Epasurya/istat/README.md

-#my little project in iStat as statistics programer
+# my little project in iStat as statistics programer
-#help some people to build/edit statistical programs based on their purpose
+i help people to build/edit statistical programs for their project